hn5092/KAP-manual/en/operation/metadata_backup.en.md

 - **Cube metadata backup**

 Go to the studio page and switch to Cube.
 Then choose one cube and unfold the action menu backup metadata.
-The Cube metadata will backup in the KAP installing path and the name will be generated as cube_cube name_current time (e.g. cube_corr_2018_01_11_19_04_21).
+The Cube metadata will backup in the KAP installed path and the name will be generated as cube_cube name_current time (e.g. cube_corr_2018_01_11_19_04_21).

 ![studio page](images/studio_page_en.png)